Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Berklee Online students must meet Berklee Online's study abroad requirements.

-All other students must meet the study abroad requirements of their home school.
+All other students must have a minimum cumulative GPA of 2.5 (on a 4.0 scale) and meet the above-listed requirements as well as the study abroad requirements of their home school.

 *Admission to the program may be revoked if a student becomes ineligible due to academic or disciplinary standing before the start of the program.
 Students in this situation will be responsible for any non-refundable fees related to the program.